 The Bottom Line

 Finding cheap flights in 2026 is a skill, not luck.
-The travelers who consistently fly more for less have mastered 3–5 of these techniques and applied them systematically.
+The travellers who consistently fly more for less have mastered 3–5 of these techniques and applied them systematically.
 Start with flexibility — on dates, airports, and destinations — and add tools like Google Flights Explore, Skiplagged, and fare alert stacking.
 The savings are real and they compound over time.